adnan2103/dentocare-angularJs/README.md

 ## internationalization for validation messages.

 ########DONE########

+##DONE## Date of birth format issue in all pages.
+##DONE## Payment date is being saved with proper value and it always shows current date.

 ##DONE## Mobile number validation issue.(should be 10 digit number.)
 ##DONE## Date of birth and Payment date format(dd-MM-yyyy) and validation issue.